No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 A hardware wallet device allows a user to use their wallet account keys to sign transactions without exposing the keys to any system outside the device.
 Currently, the only hardware wallet that Algorand supports is Ledger.
 All Ledger devices can connect to a computer or mobile device using USB, but some models can connect using Bluetooth.
 It is possible for multiple hardware wallets to be connected to the desktop wallet at the same time.

+### EXTERN-05: Software dependency

+A software dependency is software used within the codebase from some external source.
+Software dependencies are essential to software development, as they often save a lot of development time and effort.
+However, most software dependencies are tools created and maintained by developers of varying skill levels with varying development workflows and security policies.

 ## Trust Levels

 > Trust levels represent the access rights that the application will grant to external entities.
 The trust levels are cross-referenced with the entry points and assets.
 This allows us to define the access rights or privileges required at each entry point, and those required to interact with each asset.
 >
 > — [Threat Modeling Process - OWASP](https://owasp.org/www-community/Threat_Modeling_Process#trust-levels)

+> [!NOTE]
-The trust levels listed in this section are not in any particular order.
+> The trust levels listed in this section are not in any particular order.

 ### TRUST-01: Anonymous wallet user